The-Fag-Fajitas/Game-engine-suggestion-1-coin-toss-/README.md

-# Game-engine-suggestion-1-coin-toss-
+# Game of Luck-Master
-suggestion of how the game engine must be formatted, exclusively for the coin toss game
+ the file Game of Luck 1.2 is the actual game engine we'll be working on!!!! we need to enhance and fancy this file and we're done! we can move on to the graphics!